Mahjong: Limit hands

 In Hong Kong mahjong there are a series of "limit hands".
-These are exceptional hands, difficult to obtain and are very valuable in point scoring.
+These are exceptional hands, difficult to obtain, and are very valuable in point scoring.
 As many table rules put a limit on the number of points a winner's hand can score, full limit hands score that maximum.
 Table rules dictate if these rare and special hands are allowed, which ones, and the limit for scoring.
 A common scoring limit is 64 points, which is the highest base points doubled twice.
 A winner receives the scoring limit from each player without any doubling.

 Some limit hands by necessity must be completely concealed (not discards used) or semi-concealed (the only discard used is the one needed to win).
-This includes the 13 orphans, 4 concealed pongs, heavenly hand and earthly hand.
+This includes the 13 orphans, 4 concealed pungs, heavenly hand and earthly hand.
 It is usually expected that the heavenly gates hand be concealed or semi-concealed.
 As for the dragon limit hands and the great winds, table rules dictate whether the hand must be concealed or not.
 Some table rules claim that a semi-concealed hand (winning from a discard) scores a half-limit.

 Some groups also play with the "great flowers" rule.
 If a player picks up all four flowers and all four seasons during their hand, they instantly win the hand and receive the maximum points from all of the players.
 This is exceptionally rare.

-In all the hands that require pongs, each pong can be replaced by the corresponding kong.
+In all the hands that require pungs, each pung can be replaced by the corresponding kong.

 Other examples of high-scoring hands

 Variations

 Variations may have far more complicated scoring systems, add or remove tiles, and include far more scoring elements and limit hands.

 In many places, players often observe one version and are either unaware of other variations or claim that different versions are incorrect.
-In mainland China alone, there are over thirty variants.
+In mainland China alone, there are over thirty variants, and across the world, there are over forty variations.
 Many variations today differ only by scoring.